 And finally on the BuzzFeed homepage.

 Matthew got 146,000 Page Views on his BuzzFeed article.
+These numbers are incredible for his media marketing success.

 Here are tips from Matthew Barby to increase your chances of getting on the home page.